selinon/selinon/docs.source/faq.rst

 One of the requirements of Selinon is, that it defines tasks (:class:`Dispatcher <selinon.dispatcher.Dispatcher>` and :class:`SelinonTaskEnvelope <selinon.selinonTaskEnvelope.SelinonTaskEnvelope>`) before the Celery's application gets instantiated.
 Older versions of Celery requested tasks to be registered after the Celery's application was created.
 This makes it chicken-egg problem.

+What queue type do I need?
+**************************

+Selinon uses Celery for queue handling and running, so you have to use queue implementation that is supported by Celery - such as SQS or RabbitMQ.

+Selinon requires that you messages are delivered - it's okay if messages are delivered more than once (see for example SQS details regarding deliver at least one).
+You will just end up with multiple tasks executed at the same time.
+You can tackle that in your application logic.

 What does Selinon mean?
 ***********************

-Selinon means Celery in Greek language. τι κάνεις? καλὰ?
+Selinon means Celery in Greek language.
 The main reason for using Greek language was the fact that there are already successful project out there that do distributed systems and have Greek names (see `Kubernetes <https://kubernetes.io>`_ as an example).
-But Greek language is cool anyway ☺.
+But Greek language is cool anyway :-).